coro121/documentation-samples/operating-systems-admin.md

 ### Network management

-Networking is a vital part of the RHEL 7.7 OS and can be configured numerous ways.
+Networking is a vital part of the RHEL 7.7 OS and can be configured many ways.
 The most common administrative tasks are described below.

 #### Viewing IP address information